tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step2.md

 The **agent** section of the docker-compose file should now look like the screenshot below. <p> ![instrumented-agent](instrumentapp2/assets/instrumented-agent.png)

-With trace and log collection enabled for the Datadog Agent, let's go through instrumenting one of Storedog's services, the discounts service.
+With trace and log collection enabled for the Datadog Agent, you can now go through instrumenting one of Storedog's services, the discounts service.